pagkly/Zed/Investopedia3/Behind Price Fixing.md

 -   Withholding or offering similar discounts (including the same shipping terms)
 -   Setting production of goods at a set quota or capacity

-For example, the [Organization of Petroleum Exporting Countries](https://www.investopedia.com/terms/o/opec.asp) (OPEC) are notorious for fixing production levels for oil to keep oil prices high.
+For example, the [[Organization of Petroleum Exporting Countries]](https://www.investopedia.com/terms/o/opec.asp) (OPEC) are notorious for fixing production levels for oil to keep oil prices high.

 ## Price Fixing Laws

-Price fixing runs afoul of federal and state competition laws as it stifles fair competition in the [free market](https://www.investopedia.com/terms/f/freemarket.asp).
+Price fixing runs afoul of federal and state competition laws as it stifles fair competition in the [[free market]](https://www.investopedia.com/terms/f/freemarket.asp).
 When prices are fixed at a premium, the conspirators earn higher profits than businesses not involved in the scheme.

-Similarly, when price fixing is at a discount, businesses not in on the collusion efforts lose [market share](https://www.investopedia.com/terms/m/marketshare.asp) and sales.
+Similarly, when price fixing is at a discount, businesses not in on the collusion efforts lose [[market share]](https://www.investopedia.com/terms/m/marketshare.asp) and sales.

-Because businesses are prevented from fairly competing against each other, price fixing is a criminal violation under the [Sherman Antitrust Act](https://www.investopedia.com/terms/s/sherman-antiturst-act.asp) federal law, a civil violation under the [Federal Trade Commission](https://www.investopedia.com/terms/f/ftc.asp) (FTC), and a violation under state [antitrust laws](https://www.investopedia.com/terms/a/antitrust.asp).
+Because businesses are prevented from fairly competing against each other, price fixing is a criminal violation under the [[Sherman Antitrust Act]](https://www.investopedia.com/terms/s/sherman-antiturst-act.asp) federal law, a civil violation under the [[Federal Trade Commission]](https://www.investopedia.com/terms/f/ftc.asp) (FTC), and a violation under state [[antitrust laws]](https://www.investopedia.com/terms/a/antitrust.asp).
 In Canada, entities found guilty of price fixing are subject to imprisonment to a maximum term of five years, to a maximum of $10 million in fines, or both.

 Some economists believe antitrust laws are unnecessary because the free market already contains several built-in guards against price fixing.
 Consumers who believe that an item is priced unfairly high can do any of the following:

--   Purchase a [substitute good](https://www.investopedia.com/terms/s/substitute.asp) or service that is lower-priced
+-   Purchase a [[substitute good]](https://www.investopedia.com/terms/s/substitute.asp) or service that is lower-priced
 -   Decrease their consumption for the good, making it unprofitable for businesses to keep prices fixed
 -   Buy the product from another country